anishrana2001/Openshift/DO288/V.4.18/01-02-java-app.md

 - Updates the source code while keeping the **same dependencies**
 - Updates the source code and **adds a new dependency**

+Apache Maven is the industry-standard build automation and project management tool for Java.
+It uses a declarative XML file called pom.xml (Project Object Model) to automatically download libraries (dependencies), compile source code, run tests, and package your application into executable .jar or .war files.

 S2I **Incremental Builds** are used to reduce build time by caching previously downloaded dependencies, avoiding redundant downloads in every build cycle.